RayBB/openlibrary-docs/2_Developers/Git-Cheat-Sheet.md

 ```
 git push -f origin HEAD
 ```
+And then congratulate yourself on making it through a merge conflict resolution!

 ### PR Includes Unrelated Commits
 Sometimes if you have a look at the outgoing changes in the VSCode Source Control tab or the "Commits" in your submitted PR, you'll notice that there are other changes included along with yours that either a) you made but didn't intend to include in this PR, or b) were made by other people.